 We found Bluehost tech support to be responsive and knowledgeable after fielding several test questions.
-You can contact them directly by email, support ticket via your customer admin panel, live web chat, and even by phone.
-Availability is 24/7 for all options.
+You can contact them directly by:

-Where the company really stands out is that it has dedicated teams based on the type of hosting plan you purchase.
-I.e. If you have a question about shared hosting then an expert in their shared hosting plans will be the one to help you.
+The company has dedicated teams based on the type of hosting plan you purchase.
+I.e. If you have a question about shared hosting then an expert in their shared hosting plans will help you.
 Likewise, if you’ve gone with WooCommerce, you’ll be directed to someone who knows exactly how it works.

-Bluehost’s dedicated servers are partially managed in that they maintain security and keep things running smoothly at the data center but you yourself get root access.
+Bluehost’s dedicated servers are partially managed in that they maintain security and keep things running smoothly at the data center.
+You yourself get root access.
 That doesn’t, however, mean you don’t get any support like some hosts who split their plans between managed and unmanaged.
 You can contact them about anything server related, and they’ll be more than happy to help.

-The team is also happy to process upgrades if you need to make the jump from a shared hosting plan to a VPS, for example.
-You can even migrate over to a better offer for the same hosting plan as long as any fixed-term contract has expired.
+The team is also happy to process upgrades if you need to make the jump to a VPS, for example.
+You can even migrate over to a better offer for the same hosting plan.
+That’s as long as any fixed-term contract has expired.